 National Student Number (NSN): for schools

-Information for schools on accessing and using the National Student Number (NSN).
+Information for schools on getting and using the National Student Number (NSN).

 - What is the NSN?